amor71/LiuAlgoTrader/docs/source/Scanners.rst

 Behind the scenes
 *****************
 As a developer, I hate 'magic' that happens without my understanding, hence it's important for me to detail the inner workings of the framework.
 All scanners run inside a dedicated process.
-When the process is executed, it receives the scanner portion of the configuration files, and creates an `asyncio` task per scanner.
+When the process is executed, it reads the configuration files specific to the scanners, and creates an `asyncio` task per scanner.
 In fact, it's up to the scanners to make sure they play along nicely and not starve each other with overly long calculations.

-The scanner task, wraps the scanner object, it executes the `run()` method to determine a list of filtered stocks and transmits them over a Queue to the `producer` process.
-The task, would then `sleep()` for the duration of the `recurrence` parameter (or just run once, if that parameter is not present).
+The scanner task is to execute the `run()` method to determine a list of filtered stocks and transmits them over a Queue to the `producer` process.
+The task would then `sleep()` for the duration of the `recurrence` parameter (or just run once, if that parameter is not present).

-Once the producer receives a list of selected symbols, it will register them for events on the `Polygon.io` data-stream, and persist them to the database the timestamp of receiving a picked stock.
-This data is then used by the `backtester` application to replicate the real conditions presented to a Strategy.
+Once the producer receives a list of selected symbols, it will register them for events on the `Polygon.io` data-stream, and persist them in database with the timestamp of receiving the selected stocks.
+This data are then used by the `backtester` application to replicate the real conditions presented to a strategy.

 Example
 *******